 When I first saw The Squirrel's Birthday and Other Parties on the shelf one day at work, I pounced on it.
-When I opened the pages, I was transported back to my childhood - to Winnie the Pooh, Beatrix Potter, Tasha Tudor and the delicate, delicious illustrations that accompanied the engaging, sometimes silly stories.
+Cracking the covers, I was transported back to my childhood - to Winnie the Pooh, Beatrix Potter, Tasha Tudor and the delicate, delicious illustrations that accompanied the engaging, sometimes silly stories of animals in nature.
 Toon Tellegen and Jessica Ahlberg are definitely heirs to the legacy of AA Milne and Ernest Shepard.
-Tellegen, as the jacket flap indicates, is one of the Netherlands' most celebrated writers, both a poet and author.
-His stories have been translated into 19 different languages.
+Tellegen, as the jacket flap indicates, is one of the Netherlands' most celebrated writers, both a poet, writer and physician and his stories have been translated into 19 different languages.
 Jessica Ahlberg was the inspiration for many books created by her mother and father, author Allan and artist Janet Ahlberg, best known in the States for their classics, The Jolly Postman and The Jolly Postman's Christmas, two of my all time favorites.
-It's hard not to compare Jessica's artwork to her mother's, and, while their illustrative styles are somewhat different, they both express a delicacy, simplicity and playfulness that is absolutely charming and perfectly suited to Tellegen's stories.
+It's hard not to compare Jessica's artwork to her mother's, and, while their illustrative styles are somewhat different, they both express a simplicity and playfulness as well as an attention to domestic detail that is absolutely charming and perfectly suited to Tellegen's stories.

 The Squirrel's Birthday and Other Parties features a forest full of animals, each one with their own unique habits and view of the world.
 Squirrel, a compulsive note leaver (the illustration of his post-it papered home is perfect) even leaves himself a note that says, "Be cheerful."
 When Squirrel comes across a note reminding him of his birthday, he spends hours and hours writing invitations to everyone.
 When he is done, the wind scoops them up and delivers them across the woods.
 The animals spend the days before the party making gifts for Squirrel, while Squirrel spends the time making cakes for all tastes, shapes and sizes:

 After deep thought, Squirrel even bakes a cake for the dragonfly made entirely of water.
 It is "a strange, gleaming cake and he put it to one side under the twigs of the rosebush."
 Of course, all the animals are delighted with their cakes, the dragonfly "walked carefully over his cake and sipped a blissful little morsel now and then."
-And Squirrel is delighted with his party.
+Squirrel is delighted with his party.
 The story ends with Squirrel carrying his many gifts back to his tree and a brief visit from ant, who wants to let him know it was a wonderful party.
 Then, when Squirrel is finally asleep, the night wanders through the woods, strolling dreamily, whispering to the glowworms and, from time to time, growling, "but not wickedly."
-This is a fine example of the way that Tellegen's stories wander, peacefully and pleasantly, sometimes with not read destination, much the way a child tells a story.
+This is a fine example of the way that Tellegen's stories wander, peacefully and pleasantly, sometimes without real destination or purpose, much the way a child tells a story.

 In Letters to Anyone and Everyone some of the stories are epistolary in form, some have letters as part of the plot, all are as wonderful as those in the first book - inquisitive, sometimes capricious, sometimes somber, always engaging.
 I have been reading these stories, one at a time, to my 5 year old son at bedtime for the last few months now and he surprises me with what he remembers about the many characters in this world that has "only one forest, one river, one ocean, one oak tree," as the introduction says.

-One of my favorite characters from these books, and really, they are worthy of being favorites, each one has a unique, usually self-interested perspective, is elephant, perhaps because he reminds me of my 5 year old.
+One of my favorite characters from these books (and really, they are all worthy of being favorites, each one has a unique, usually self-interested perspective) is elephant, perhaps because he reminds me of my 5 year old.
 Elephant is a rambunctious animal with not much impulse control who is often falling down.
 In the first story of the book, "Dear Snail," which consists only of elephant's letter and snail's response, elephant asks,

 May I invite you to dance with me on top of your house?
 Just a few steps?
 That's what I want most of all.
 I promise I'll dance very delicately, so we won't fall through your roof. but of course, you can never be really sure.